Make-School-Courses/FEW-1.1-Web-Foundations/02 - HTML Strategies/minute-by-minute.md

   - footer
   - article
   - aside
-1. 20 min Pair and program: Mark up the examples
+1. 10 min Pair and program: Mark up the examples
   - Use sectional tags to mark up the examples
+1. 10 min Work on your personal homepage
 1. 10 min Q&A & Wrap up

 Total 120 min